elementary-swift/vite-plugin-swift-wasm/README.md

 const wasmInstanceWithImports = myApp({ someImport, moreImports });

-// product name can be omitted if only one executable target in the package
+// product name can be omitted if there is only one executable target in the package
 // import myApp from "virtual:swift-wasm?init";
 ```